-In this example, we’ll use the input parameter Order amount to place any orders with a total amount equal to or more than $497 in the queue for manual review.
+In this example, we’ll use the input parameter Order amount to place any orders with a total amount more than $497 in the queue for manual review.

 - The Rules Builder displays.
 Next, set an operation.
-We are interested in manual review of order amounts greater than or equal to $497, so that is the operator we select.
+We are interested in manual review of order amounts greater than $497, so that is the operator we select.

 If you are working with a parameter to build a rule that requires matching (for example, you are using a postal code as an input parameter), you will be presented with the option to choose operators such as MATCHES and STARTS WITH.

 - Next, define the value as 497:

-- Then, complete the rule Manually review orders with a total amount equal to or more than $497 by setting the action to Manual Review.
+- Then, complete the rule Manually review orders with a total amount greater than $497 by setting the action to Manual Review.